-Johnson (2-3) fanned a career-high 11 for his first victory since April 2.
+Brian Johnson, making a spot start because AL ERA and strikeout leader Chris Sale went on the disabled list, fanned a career-high 11 for his first victory since April 2.
 He allowed five runs — four earned — six hits and two walks in five innings.

 With runners on second and third and nobody out, Benintendi hit a chopper back to the mound.
 Holder threw behind Jackie Bradley Jr., who broke for home and beat the throw to the plate with a head-first slide.

 Pearce homered for a 6-4 lead, Martinez doubled and scored on Kinsler's single and then, after Kinsler stole second, Eduardo Nunez doubled to make it 8-4 and chase Holder.
 Chad Green got the next two batters before Bradley doubled in another run, Betts singled and Benintendi added an RBI single.

 Luis Cessa replaced Green and got Pearce on a ground ball to end the 13-batter, seven-hit (five for extra bases), 46-minute inning.